ericlee0920/Cluster-Viz/README.md

 Marker list should have a single column of channel names in the dataset corresponding to the number of flux or flux buffer columns in the data cube.
 Row 1 of this file refers to flux_01 and f_buffer_01.

 ### Output
-Cluster-Viz produces three types of visualizations in png files for interpretation of expression data: labelled spatial graphs, edge type distribution plots, and z-scored mean marker hierarchical heat maps.
+Cluster-Viz produces four types of visualizations in png files for interpretation of expression data: labelled spatial graphs, edge type distribution plots, t-SNE plots, and z-scored mean marker hierarchical heat maps.
 All the files should be placed in the folder `result/`.
-Intermediate files are temporary and are removed.
+Intermediate files are temporary and are removed, except for community labels for each cell for your reference.

 - Labelled spatial graphs: This graph shows the distribution of cell types in their exact spatial coordinates.
 Nodes refer to cells, and edges connect cells that are overlapping.
 The colors refer to the cell type cluster determined by Phenograph.
 We can see same cell types likely to clump together, which is a common behavior in cancer images.

 **NOTE**: Phenograph is a stochastic method using the Louvain modularity algorithm to construct clusters.
 The labels are not deterministic in nature, thus we see label switching.
 Also, due to multiple subclones present in this image and also being a subset of a larger graph, there are possibly a few nodes that may be clustered differently in each run.
 Phenograph also has a tendency to overcluster, the overclustering will be resolved by looking at the heatmap produced.
+Run 1 and Run 2 show similar topology.

 Run #1  | Run #2
 ------------- | -------------
 <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/sample_runs/run1_neighbor_graph.png?raw=true" width="500" height="500"> | <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/sample_runs/run2_neighbor_graph.png?raw=true" width="500" height="500">

 - t-SNE plot: This is a visualization for high dimensional data based on Stochastic Neighbor Embedding.
 Axes do not refer to spatial coordinates.
 A t-SNE plot is included to show that comparing to the labelled spatial graphs, the labelled spatial graphs can allow users to visualize the inherent spatial structure better than a visualization that only considers expression values.
-We cannot identify that these two runs show the same expression values, yet in the labelled spatial graphs we can see the input is the same.
+We can identify that these Run 1 and Run 2 show the same expression values, yet in the labelled spatial graphs we can see the not only the expression values are the same, but also the inherent spatial structure.

 Run #1  | Run #2
 ------------- | -------------
 <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/sample_runs/run1_tSNE.png?raw=true" width="500" height="500"> | <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/sample_runs/run2_tSNE.png?raw=true" width="500" height="500">

-- Edge type distribution plots: This graph shows the distributions of all the type of edges or interactions in the graph.
+- Edge type distribution plots: This graph shows the distributions of all types of edges or interactions in the graph.
 The x axis refers to the type of edges in *_* format (e.g. 1_4) where numbers refer to cell type.
 In this plot, we can see that due to label switching, the edge interaction distribution changes.
 This graph indicates that the peaks show abundance of edges with the same cell type, such as 0_0 and 1_1.
 This is the same observation seen above in the labelled spatial graph.

 Run #1  | Run #2
 ------------- | -------------
 <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/sample_runs/run1_edge_distribution.png?raw=true" width="500" height="500"> | <img src="https://github.com/ericlee0920/Cluster-Viz/blob/main/sample_runs/run2_edge_distribution.png?raw=true" width="500" height="500">

 - Z-scored mean marker hierarchical heat maps: This shows the z-scored mean marker expression of all type of single cell phenotypic clusters identified in clustering.
 The numbers refer to cell type or cluster number.
 The bottom row refers to the marker names.
 Colors on the color bar refer to the measurement mean of each marker in a specific cell type.
 Here, we can see minor changes in marker intensity profile for each cluster.
 This is due to a few nodes that may be clustered differently in each run.
 This problem will be resolved with larger datasets.
-As for resolving overclustering from Phenograph, usually a manual merge by pathologists is needed to merge clusters that seem to be the same cell type together.
-This visualization supports pathologists to merge clusters.
+As for resolving overclustering from Phenograph, usually a manual merge by pathologists is needed to merge clusters that seem to be the same cell type together. **This visualization supports pathologists to merge clusters.** Using the cell labels generated by Phenograph, we can merge cell types and then feed back to generate new heatmaps - which can be done manually if needed in the future.

 Run #1  | Run #2
 ------------- | -------------